TheSmash/revolance-ui-monitoring/README.md

   - a width
   - a height
   - a screenshot (base64 encoded)
-  - some content (links / buttons / inputs / datas / images)
+  - some content (links / buttons / input fields / texts / images)
   - some variants

 The page content is:
   - a list of elements